FOR BRIDES:

 1 HOUR of pre-ceremony chill time for the bride + groom while we photograph ceremony + reception details, flowers, and finish up any portraits we need to.
 (But really, we just want you tucked away about an hour before the ceremony because that’s usually when the earliest guests start arriving.
 And we don’t want them to see you!)

-So if you do the math, all that means that we need to start coverage at least 4 hours before the ceremony if you’re doing a first look, plus any travel time we need to get to/from portrait and prep locations.
+So if you do the math, all that means that we need to start coverage around 4 hours before the ceremony if you’re doing a first look, plus any travel time we need to get to/from portrait and prep locations.

-If you choose not to do a first look, consider having an extended cocktail hour, because you will need to budget time for all of your portraits after the wedding.
+If you choose not to do a first look, consider having an extended cocktail hour, because you will need to budget time for all of your portraits (plus family photos) after the wedding!

 3. Take decor into account.